2.7 C

 “The loathsomeness and filth of that horrible place will never be effaced from my memory; nay, as long as memory hold her seat in this distracted brain, will I remember that.
 My heart even at this day, sickens at the thought of it.”
 As one survivor remembered.

-The suffocating condition on slave ships meant that captives as well as traffickers were afflicted by fevers, dysentery and smallpox.
+The suffocating conditions on slave ships meant that captives as well as traffickers were afflicted by fevers, dysentery and smallpox.
 The biggest killer of all was dysentery or the notorious “bloody flux,” which may have accounted for a third of all deaths.
-This disease was an infection of the intestines resulting in frequent bowel moments, vomiting, severe abdominal pain, headaches and high fevers.
+This disease was an infection of the intestines resulting in frequent bowel movements, vomiting, severe abdominal pain, headaches and high fevers.
 The disease got its name from the fact that those who suffered from it would often lose blood as a result of ulcerated intestines.

 Caroline